 Can Apple Cider Vinegar Help with Nerve Pain?

 One such example is a 2017 research trial that discussed the anti-inflammatory properties of acetic acid vinegar.
-The animal trial concluded positive results on inflammation, alleviating obesity, and controlling gut microbe composition.
-(3)
+The animal trial concluded positive results on inflammation reduction, alleviating obesity, and controlling gut microbe composition.

 - More Reading: Does ACV Break a Fast?

 Does drinking apple cider vinegar help neuropathy?
 Apart from the indirect research discussed above, the results will vary based on the individual.
 Since it’s a very safe nutrient-dense food, it’s likely worth a shot if your doctor agrees, and if you stay within the daily dosage.

 You can use the following recipe to make an ACV and honey drink at home: